 These developments have created more opportunities for the City to serve the neighborhood and an increased need for coordination of a growing number of stakeholders.
-Under the previous leadership of Mayor Lee, in 2014 the Office of Economic and Workforce Development (OEWD) and the Planning Department formed an Interagency Working Group to update and expand the Strategy with a focus on priority areas along Central Market, Sixth Street, and in the Tenderloin.
-The primary aim of the Strategy update was to harness the new investment along Central Market to create a diverse, healthy, mixed-income neighborhood that offers safety and well-being to all who live and work there.
+Under the previous leadership of Mayor Lee, in 2014, OEWD and the Planning Department formed an Interagency Working Group to update and expand the Strategy with a focus on priority areas along Central Market, Sixth Street, and in the Tenderloin.
+The primary aim of the Strategy update was to harness the new investment along Central Market to create a diverse, healthy, mixed-income neighborhood that offers safety and wellbeing to all who live and work there.